-Tragically though, many only hear the invitation, not understanding the reality of what is being promised through the story of Christ.
+When it comes to Christmas many do not understanding the reality of what is being promised through the story of Christ.
 They stop short of truth, satisfying themselves with a secular version filled with candy canes and Christmas trees, but with no redeeming faith in Jesus.

-Christmas comes and goes leaving behind a warm feeling as they charge back into self-centered lives in the first weeks of January.
+Christmas comes and goes leaving behind a warm feeling as they charge back into normal in the first weeks of January.

 The Christmas story, is the Gospel.
-The good news that Jesus became a flesh and blood human being to take the wrath of God for human sin.
+The good news that Jesus became a flesh and blood human being to hang on the cross and pay the penalty of sin.

 The reason for this is the same reason King Herod sought to kill Christ in the first century.